platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 3. Clean up WordPress core.

    Your existing installation of WordPress core is assumed to be in a subdirectory of your repository (often named `wordpress`).
-   For Composer to manage WordPress, this subdirectory needs to be overwritten.
+   For Composer to manage WordPress, remove this subdirectory:
-   Make sure that you move all your important data to another subdirectory.
-   For instance, add your plugins and themes to a separate `plugins` subdirectory.

-   You can now remove the `wordpress` subdirectory:

    ```bash
    $ rm -rf wordpress